BRIGHTON JETTY SCULPTURES RULES OF ENTRY 2024

 - For works in progress, provide a brief description along with a good quality 3D sketch, design, or up to three images of the work in progress.

-- All final images of completed work must be received no later than 5 pm on Friday 3 December 2022
+- All final images of completed work/s must be received no later than 5 pm on Sunday 12 November.
+There will be no photo/s accepted after this date.

 - All measurements must be accurately recorded in millimetres (mm) and weight in grams or kilograms.
 Please take care to record details in the correct dimension space, in the following order – height, width, depth, weight